ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this section, you will learn to monitor the health and performance of your application.
 {{site.data.keyword.openshiftshort}} Container Platform ships with a pre-configured and self-updating monitoring stack that is based on the [Prometheus](https://prometheus.io/) open source project and its wider eco-system.
 It provides monitoring of cluster components and ships with a set of [Grafana](https://grafana.com/) dashboards

 1. To access the web UIs of Prometheus and Grafana along with Alertmanager, run the below command and make sure to prepend `https://` to the returned addresses(HOST).
-You cannot access web UIs using unencrypted connection.If prompted, click **Login with OpenShift** and authorize access by allowing selected permissions.
+You cannot access web UIs using unencrypted connection.
+If prompted, click **Login with OpenShift** and authorize access by allowing selected permissions.
    ```sh
     oc get routes -n openshift-monitoring
    ```